openreferral/specification/README.md

 ## License

-The Human Services Data Specification and it's documentation are [licensed](LICENSE) under the Creative Commons Attribution-ShareAlike (CC BY-SA) license.
+The Human Services Data Specification and its documentation are [licensed](LICENSE) under the Creative Commons Attribution-ShareAlike (CC BY-SA) license.

 We encourage you to use an [open license](http://licenses.opendefinition.org/) for any data you publish using the specification.